RedHatNordicsSA/linux4win/content/lab1.md

 Think of the package as a zip file which includes some meta data such as name, version, author, a cryptographic signature, change log and importantly - dependencies on other software.
 The last item means that when you install a package, a package management tool can automatically see what more needs to be installed for your software to work - and install that too.

-Below is information about the RPM package containing the Apache web server.
+Below is information about the package containing the Apache web server.

 ![httpd rpm package info](images/rpm.png)